Ferries from

 Is there a car ferry from England to Northern Ireland?

-Yes, you can travel on a car ferry from England to Northern Ireland with Stena Line.
+Yes, you can take your car on the ferry to Northern Ireland from England.

 How far is Northern Ireland from England?